 Work experience related to the student's major, jointly supervised by the department and a professional in the field.
-Although the usual internship will carry either three or six hours credit, a student may elect to arrange an internship carrying between two and six hours credit with the permission of the department.
+Internships will carry either three or six hours credit.
 Each hour of credit will require forty hours at the internship site.
+Semester Hours 2.0